What to do if you suspect an offence

 Instructors

-• If the student admits to having committed an offence make note of this
+• If the student admits to having committed an offence, make note of this.

-• No need for a signed admission
+• There is no need for the student to provide a signed admission to the offence.

 Students

-• Remember that academic offences undermine the integrity of everyone’s degree
+• Remember that academic offences undermine the integrity of everyone’s degree.

 See also: